katzenpost/katzenpost/docs/specs/pki.rst

    Mixes MUST compose mix descriptors which are signed using their private identity key, an ed25519 key.
 Directories are signed by one or more Directory Authority servers using their authority key, also an ed25519 key.
-In all cases, signing is done using JWT [RFC7515]_.
+In all cases, signing is done using JWS [RFC7515]_.

 3.2 Vote Exchange
 -----------------